AnsariAbdullah/codewars-solution/trash/readme.md

 this is a trash file.
 Add maps and set in JS.
 Not sure if this should go in global readme.
-Also add looping of `for of` and `for in` Add other destails as well covering the tutorial if necessary.
-From tutorial which is related to codewars propblems only
+Also add looping of `for of` and `for in`